 16.for their feet run to evil, and they make haste to shed blood.

 17. (Surely, in vain is the net spread in the sight of any bird.)

 18. Yet, they lie in wait for their own blood.
-They wait in secret for their own souls.
+They wait in secret for their own lives.

-19. Thus are the paths of all who get gain by violence; it takes away the soul of its owner.
+19. Thus are the paths of all who get gain by violence; it takes the life of those who possess it.

 ¶20.
 True wisdom cries out in the street; in the marketplaces, she gives forth her voice.